Mezuzah Buying Guide - Cases, Scrolls, Klafim

 A kosher mezuzah on every doorway - the solid foundation of your Jewish home

 If you need both a mezuzah scroll, klaf, and a mezuzah case, start by first choosing from HaSOFER's wide selection of mezuzah cases.
 The size of the mezuzah case determines the size of the mezuzah scroll you need.
 Also note that the size listed for all HaSOFER mezuzah cases is the size of the mezuzah scroll appropriate for that mezuzah case.
-The case itself will always be at least slightly taller than that.
+The case itself will always be slightly taller than that.
 Click on the links on the top and side of this page to go to our different families of mezuzah cases.

 LeDOROT mezuzah cases, made in HaSOFER's own Shomer Shabbat factory, are specially engineered to provide the highest degree of protection for a mezuzah that is exposed to direct sunlight, dampness or extremes in temperature.
 They are also very handsome for interior doorways.